LabinotVila/oci-image-java-distroless-debian-mount-s3/mount-s3/README.md

 The libraries that we install are:

-- `coreutils` - enable core operations, such as `mkdir`
+- `coreutils` - enables core operations, such as `mkdir`
 - `dash` - enables `sh` command inside the image
 - `libfuse` - core library that `s3-mount` needs

 Note that `mount-s3` can not be installed through `apt`, as it does not belong to a Debian package.
-Instead, we install it from an AWS binary package, as described below.
+Instead, we install it from an AWS url, as described below.

 ### File `aarch64.bzl`

 Downloads and extracts `mount-s3` from AWS's package `.tar.gz`.
-This module is exposed as an extension which is used in our `MODULE.bazel`, then inferred in `/src/mount_s3_aarch64_repo`.
+This module is exposed as an extension which is used in our `MODULE.bazel`.